Out of many Bachelor’s options, there is only one we can think of where Captain Planet meets Sherlock Holmes — Environmental Engineering.

 It all started with the ‘The Great Stink’ (yes you heard right) a cholera epidemic in 19th century London.
 Faced with the horrific smell and the spread of the disease, the authorities hired Joseph Bazalgette to manage the construction of a municipal sewer – the first of its kind.

 So, compared to other disciplines, Environmental Engineering is rather new.
 But it’s growing fast.
-Experts expect that by 2022 the need for environmental engineers will grow by about 12-15%.
+Experts expect that in the future the need for environmental engineers will grow by at least 12-15%.

 Where you can study a Bachelor’s in Environmental Engineering